KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 Save the file by navigating to **File** <i class="fa fa-long-arrow-right"></i> **Save** or by using the keyboard shortcut `cmd` + `s` for Macs and `ctrl` + `s` for Windows.
 Refer to [Helpful Keyboard Shortcuts](/references).
    {% endhint %}

-1. In chrome,  click on the order button.
+1. In Chrome, click on the order button.
 Do you see the alert pop up?

   {% hint style='danger' %}
 If you don't see the alert pop up when you click the button, double check that you've saved your files and grab a mentor if you're stuck!
   {% endhint %}

   Great!
-We've got a form on our page that we want to work with user input from.
+We've got a form on our page that accepts user input to work with.
 Now that we know the click handler works, let's get the value of the form input!

 1. In Atom, remove the alert code.